 check out our free e-book!

 Matthew Bernath is the host of The Financial Modeling.
-From model audition and automation to machine learning and AI, this podcast is a “must” if you’re a Fintech lover.
-The show consist in interviews with expert guests, that leaded by Bernath, will discuss the latest trends and investigate the future of financial modelling and the possible changes that automation and AI will disrupt next.
+From model audition and automation to machine learning and AI, this finance podcasts is a “must” if you’re a Fintech lover.
+The show consists of interviews with expert guests, that led by Bernath, who will discuss the latest trends and investigate the future of financial modeling and the possible changes that automation and AI will disrupt next.

 Masters in Business

 If you’re looking for great insights and interesting stories about interesting people, Masters in Business is the right podcast for you.
-Hosted by Barry Ritholtz of Ritholtz Wealth Management, this Bloomberg’s podcast gives us a spectacular overview about the background, philosophy and career of some of the most important names in the corporate financial world.
+Hosted by Barry Ritholtz of Ritholtz Wealth Management, this Bloomberg podcast gives us a spectacular overview of the background, philosophy, and career of some of the most important names in the corporate financial world.

 For Fintech’s Sake

-Zach Anderson Pettet, the VP on FinTech strategy and NBKC Bank and also the managing director of Fountain City FinTech, is the host of this enjoyable podcast.
-For Fintech’s Sake is a broad look in the intersection of finance and technology from the standpoint of investors, incumbents and founders.
+Zach Anderson Pettet, the VP on FinTech strategy and NBKC Bank, and also the managing director of Fountain City FinTech is the host of this enjoyable podcast.
+For Fintech’s Sake is a broad look at the intersection of finance and technology from the standpoint of investors, incumbents, and founders.
 The future of financial services demands an insightful understanding of technology and how can the financial world take advantage of it, and that’s what this podcast provides.